schooltesthelp/safesearch/README.md

-# SafeSearch
+# SafeSearch PWA
-Search Safe, and Search Smart
+Search Safe, and Search Smart.
+And now offline.